Washington vs. Cal NCAA Football Odds, Plays and Insights | September 25, 2021

 - Cal's games have gone over 46.5 points in two opportunities this season.

-- Saturday's total is 6.8 points lower than the two team's combined 53.3 points per game average.
+- Saturday's over/under is 6.8 points lower than the two team's combined 53.3 points per game average.

-- This contest's over/under is 2.1 points greater than the 44.4 these two squads combine to allow per game this season.
+- These two squads combine to surrender 44.4 points per game, 2.1 fewer than this contest's over/under.

-- The Huskies and their opponents have scored an average of 53.0 points per game in 2021, 6.5 more than Saturday's total.
+- Huskies games this season feature an average total of 53.0 points, a number 6.5 points higher than Saturday's over/under.

 - The 49.3 PPG average total in Golden Bears games this season is 2.8 points more than this game's over/under.